tutorcruncher/timecruncher/site/terms.md

 TimeCruncher fees are made up of two components: a fixed monthly fee and a usage fee which is proportional the revenue Companies put through TimeCruncher.

-Companies on the "Pay as You Go" price tier have no fixed monthly fee, similarly some Companies on the enterprise tier may negotiate an agreement where they pay no usage fee.
+Companies on the enterprise tier may negotiate an agreement where they pay no usage fee.
 For more details on pricing see the [pricing page](/pricing).

 Fixed monthly fees are charged retrospectively via invoice.
 Usage fees are calculated and charged in two steps: